 A hallmark of eQTL mapping studies using either GWA or structured mapping populations in a wide range of species is the occurrence of large-effect loci that map to the gene itself, i.e. cis-eQTL or cis-SNPs (Brem, Yvert et al. 2002, Schadt, Monks et al. 2003, Monks, Leonardson et al. 2004, Keurentjes, Fu et al. 2007, West, Kim et al. 2007, Zou, Chai et al. 2012).
-However, we did not identify a large number of outlier p-values as would be expected if there were numerous large-effect cis-eQTL.
 To test if the B. cinerea transcriptome shows a similar cis-eQTL pattern, we plotted the position of the transcript’s genomic position against the top GWA SNP for all the B. cinerea transcripts.
-We first focused on the single top SNP hit per transcript, with the highest probability (lowest p-value) of significant effect on expression in the gene of interest.
+We first focused on the single top SNP hit per transcript, with the lowest p-value (strongest evidence of significant effect on expression) in the gene of interest.
 If control of gene expression is localized to the gene itself or to proximate loci, we would expect a strong linear (cis-diagonal) association between the center of each gene and the genomic location of its top SNP hit.
 However, there was no evidence of any cis-diagonal (Figure 2).
-This pattern holds whether we examine the top 1 SNP per transcript (Figure 2a) or the top 10 SNPs per transcript (Figure 2b).
+This pattern held whether we examine the top SNP per transcript (Figure 2a) or the top 10 SNPs per transcript (Figure 2b).
 In contrast, there was evidence for trans-eQTL hotspots; loci which modulate expression variation across many of the pathogen genes (Figure 2).

 To test if there might be a bias towards cis-effects that may function at a close distance, we calculated the distance between the center of each transcript and the top associated SNP.
 If cis- acting loci contribute the bulk of genetic control of expression variation, we would expect to see a high frequency of short-distance associations, and a rapid decline to a plateau moving away from the gene of interest.
-However, we observe that distances between transcript center and top SNP as far as 2 Mb are common (Figure S2).
-These distances are similar to what would happen if the causal SNPs had no cis- association and were instead scattered across the genome (Figure S2).
+However, we observe that distances between transcript center and top SNP as far as 2 Mb are common (Figure S3).
+These distances are similar to what would happen if the causal SNPs had no cis- association and were instead scattered across the genome (Figure S3).
+We further investigated with 50 SNPs with the smallest p-value of association and largest effect size estimates as these are frequently assumed to be in cis.
+However, none of these SNPs were in cis to the transcript being tested,further supporting the absence of a dominant pattern of cis-effects (Supplemental Data Set 4).
 As such, we do not see evidence for cis-effect loci overrepresented in the top candidates for control of expression variation.
 Rather, most of the loci that we can associate with potentially influencing gene expression variation in B. cinerea on A. thaliana is trans-acting.

 Search for cis-effects through focus on gene networks with presence-absence polymorphism